How to do a proper Internet speed test

 Any Mac made in the last 10 years will have gigabit Ethernet.
 If in doubt, get confirmation by entering your computer’s serial number in this Apple Knowledge Base article.

 Step two: Test.
 Test.
 Test again.

 Now that we’re sure no one device is standing in the way of us and our peak connection speed, it’s time to run some speed tests.
 Remember what we said about eliminating variables?
 The speed test you use is a variable, so we’re going to use several to ensure they’re not reporting incorrect numbers.

-Some reliable test sites include:
+Some reliable Internet speed test sites include:

 Each site’s results may vary slightly because of several factors, such as demand on and your proximity to the testing server.
-Test your speed several times on each site.
+Test your Internet speed several times on each site.
 Note your peak speed on each site and take a note of any discrepancies, too.

 More often than not, connection speed issues don’t actually track back to the fiber connection.
 Wi-Fi today can’t really handle gigabit.
 Issues like wireless interference in the home can affect perceived speed too.

 There’s a science to eliminating trouble spots in your home network and a great place to start is changing your Wi-Fi channel.